cvickery/transfer_timeline/README.md

 The following information is kept in the local database (names in caps are CUNYfirst query names):

-- *Sessions*: (Start Registration, Classes Start) come from SESSION\_TBL, which gives this information for each college for each term.
+- *Sessions*: (Start Registration, Classes Start, Census Date) come from SESSION\_TBL, which gives this information for each college for each term.
 - *Admissions*: (Apply, Admit, Commit, Matric), ADM\_MC\_VW, gives this information for each student for each term.
 - *Transfers Applied*: (First Eval, Latest Eval), a query links several tables together:
     - TRNS\_CRSE\_SCH gives the sending college and receiving college for each student.
     - TRNS\_CRSE\_TERM gives the posted date for each evaluation for each articulation term.
     - Other tables give information about the courses that are being transferred.
-- *Registrations* (First Registration, Latest Registration), a view, CU\_STD\_ENRL\_VW, gives the class that each student registers for, for each term.
+- *Registrations* (First Registration, Latest Registration), a view (CU\_STD\_ENRL\_VW) gives the class that each student registers for, for each term.

 ### Initial setup

 The CUNYfirst query CV\_QNS\_TRNS\_DTL\_SRC\_CLASS\_FULL provides information about transfer evaluation events from Summer 2019 to date. _populate\_transfers\_applied.py_ uses that query to create and populate the transfers\_applied table in the cuny\_transfers database.
-Running the query, downloading the result to this project’s _downloads_ directory, and running _populate\_transfers\_applied.py_ are all done manually.
+Running the query, downloading the result to this project’s _downloads_ directory, and running
+_populate\_transfers\_applied.py_ are all done manually when a new report is to be generated.

 ### Automatic Updates

 When a student’s credits are re-evaluated, CUNYfirst overwrites the previous evaluation and does not keep a record of the changes.
-We want that history information, so the query CV\_QNS\_TRNS\_DTL\_SRC\_CLASS\_ALL is scheduled to run daily on CUNYfirst.
+We want that history information, so the query
+CV\_QNS\_TRNS\_DTL\_SRC\_CLASS\_ALL is scheduled to run daily on CUNYfirst.
 A daily _cron_ job on babbage.cs.qc.cuny.edu gets that query result from Tumbleweed and moves it into the _downloads_ directory of this project.
 Another daily _cron_ job then runs _update\_transfers\_applied.py_ to add new (re-)evaluations to the _transfers\_applied_ table.

 ### Managing Other Tables